phoenixframework/phoenix/C_routing.md

 "/users/42/posts/17"
 ```

-Again, if we add a key value pair to the end of the function call, it is added to the query string.
+Again, if we add a key/value pair to the end of the function call, it is added to the query string.

 ```elixir
 iex> HelloPhoenix.Router.Helpers.user_post_path(Endpoint, :index, 42, active: true)